blab/nextflu/auspice/README.md

 ### Build and compile

-Build JSONs via augur.
+1. Build JSONs via augur.
 These will be exported to `augur/flu/auspice/`.
 Move JSON files to `auspice/data/`.
+2. Create index files by running `python provision_directories.py` from `auspice/`.
-Compile site with [Jekyll](http://jekyllrb.com/) by running `jekyll build` from within the `auspice/` directory.
+3. Compile site with [Jekyll](http://jekyllrb.com/) by running `jekyll build` from within the `auspice/` directory.
 This creates a `_site/` directory containing compiled resources.

 ### Deployment